William Lamb, 2nd Viscount Melbourne: Foreign affairs

-Rule and resign
+Rule and resignation

-On 7 May 1839, Melbourne announced his intention to resign, which began a series of events that led to the Bedchamber Crisis.
-Prospective prime minister Robert Peel requested that Victoria dismiss some of the wives and daughters of Whig MPs who made up her personal entourage, arguing that the monarch should avoid any hint of favouritism to a party out of power.
-The Queen refused to comply—supported by Melbourne, although he was unaware that Peel had not requested the resignation of all the Queen's ladies as she had led him to believe—and hence, Peel refused to form a new government, and Melbourne was persuaded to stay on as Prime Minister.
+On 7 May 1839 Melbourne intended to resign, which began a series of events that led to the Bedchamber Crisis.
+A prospective prime minister, Peel, requested that Victoria dismiss some of the wives and daughters of Whig MPs who made up her personal entourage, arguing that the monarch should avoid any hint of favouritism to a party out of power.
+The Queen refused to comply and was supported by Melbourne, although Melbourne was unaware that Peel had not requested the resignation of all of the Queen's ladies, as she had led him to believe – and hence, Peel refused to form a new government, and Melbourne was persuaded to stay on as prime minister.

 Among his government's Acts were a reduction in the number of capital offences, reforms of local government, and the reform of the Poor laws.
 This restricted the terms on which the poor were allowed relief and established compulsory admission to workhouses for the impoverished.

+After Victoria fell in love with and became engaged to Prince Albert of Saxe-Coburg and Gotha on 15 October 1839, Melbourne helped to push through approval for the marriage in Parliament, although with some stumbling blocks, including Victoria's insistence that Albert should be made king consort, to which Melbourne asked Victoria "to hear no more of it."
+On the eve of Victoria's wedding on 10 February 1840, Melbourne reported Victoria being "very angry" with him after she had remarked it pleased her Albert did not look at other women, only for Melbourne to respond "no, that sort of thing is apt to come later."
+Melbourne reported Victoria responded "I shan't soon forgive you for that", rubbing his hands and chuckling over it while telling the story to Lord Clarendon.
+The morning after her wedding, Victoria wrote to Melbourne of her "most gratifying and bewildering night" with Albert, and how she never thought she "could be so loved."

-On 25 February 1841, Melbourne was admitted as a Fellow of the Royal Society.
+On 25 February 1841 Melbourne was admitted as a Fellow of the Royal Society.

-Following a vote of no confidence initiated by Conservative MP John Stuart-Wortley, Melbourne's government fell, and he resigned as Prime Minister on 30 August 1841.
+Following a vote of no confidence, initiated by the Conservative MP John Stuart-Wortley, Melbourne's government fell, and he resigned as prime minister on 30 August 1841.

-Later life
+Later life: 1841–1848

+After Melbourne resigned permanently in August 1841, Victoria continued to write to him about political matters, but as it was deemed inappropriate after a time, their letters became cordial and non-political without issue.
+On 1 October 1842, in reflecting on a prior journal entry from 1839 in which she had described her "happiness" with Melbourne, Victoria wrote that she "looked over and corrected one of my old journals, which do not now awake very pleasant feelings.
+The life I led then was so artificial and superficial, and yet I thought I was happy.
+Thank God!
+I now know what real happiness means."